ahoymarcus/nextjs-myjs-tech-blog/articles/itil-service-management-framework-2022-03-30.md

 Sill according to the same site, [Bmc.com](https://www.bmc.com/blogs/itil-management-practices/), it says that previous versions of ITIL had its focus on processes, but that shifting the focus to practices would give the organization more flexibility, specially in 2 situations:

 1. That the organization could implement some specific processes that are closed aligned to the specific needs of its customers.
-2. And that the organization could inovate with processes capable of embracing modern ways of working, such as DevOps.
+2. And that the organization could innovate with processes capable of embracing modern ways of working, such as DevOps.

 There are 34 management practices divided into 3 categories:

-1. General Management Practices:
+1. **General Management Practices**:
     1.1.
 Architecture Management
     1.2.
 Continual Improvement
     1.3.
 Information Security Management